nhsconnect/NHS-Booking-API/pages/explore/search_free_slots.md

 ---
-title: Search for free slots
+title: Search for slots
 keywords: getcarerecord, structured, rest, resource
 sidebar: foundations_sidebar
-permalink: search_free_slots.html
+permalink: search_slots.html
-summary: "Details the Search for free slots interaction"
+summary: "Details the Search for slots interaction"
 ---

 {% include important.html content="Site under development by NHS Digital, it is advised not to develop against these specifications until a formal announcement has been made." %}